 A share of stock in your corporation is classified as a security under state and federal securities laws that regulate the offer and sale of corporate stock.
-However, the federal government and all states exempt most small corporations from these laws.
-For example, federal law exempts "private offerings:" a non-advertised sale to a limited number of people (generally 35 or fewer).
-Most states have enacted their own versions of this SEC exemption.
-Visit your state securities office website for information about your state's securities laws.
-Links to all such offices can be found at the Contact Your Regulator web page of the North American Securities Administrators Association.
+However, federal law exempts "private offerings:" a non-advertised sale to a limited number of people (generally 35 or fewer).
+See Nolo's Corporations FAQ for more details.

 Additional tax and regulatory requirements apply to your corporation.
 These include: